 Not a penetrative tone but more of an area effect.

-One of our best sellers from Yu Kai Ming.
+One of our best sellers from Liu Ji Feng.

 An affordable aged rosewood Erhu that is bright, articulate and sweet.

-It has a richer tone compared to the Erhus listed above and is very responsive.
+It has a luscious tone and is very responsive.

-This is a violet sandalwood Erhu from Shanghai Dunhuang.
+This is a black sandalwood from Yu Kai Ming.

 In this category you have people who are serious about the instrument.